What Is a Hemangioma?

 Hemangiomas are more common in babies who:

-- are born prematurely (before their due date)
+- are born early (before their due date)

 - are in a multiple birth (twins, triplets, etc.).